 Charles Fey, a San Franciscan car mechanic, created the first gambling slot machine with automatic payout around 1890.
 Dubbed “The Liberty Bell,” it consisted of three spinning reels with hearts, diamonds, spades and a cracked Liberty Bell painted on each.
 A grand payoff of fifty cents came with a lucky spin of three Liberty Bells.

-Fey continued to make slot machines, including the first draw poker machine.
-Later, he created the trade check separator — a hole that allowed a check for fake coins.
-Finding great success with his inventions, Fey was able to rent his machines to saloons with a 50/50 split on profits.
+Fey continued to make these gaming machines, including the first draw poker machine.
+Later, he created the trade check separator - a hole that allowed a check for fake coins.
+Finding great success with his antique machine inventions, Fey was able to rent his machines to saloons with a 50/50 split on profits.

 Fey was not able to make slot machines fast enough for the game's high demand.
 When they were banned in California after just a few years of manufacturing, he kept up with the increasing demand for them elsewhere.
 Also being produced by other makers, the slot machine’s popularity spanned across bars, saloons, and bowling alleys all across the United States.